1) How can the Visualization Program help refine my skills in animation?

 Q6) What are the university admission standards?

-A6) The standards include a GPA of at least 3.0.
-The GRE general test is required.
+A6) The standards include an undergraduate GPA of at least 3.0.
+The GRE quantitative, verbal and analytic tests are required.
 You must hold a Bachelor’s degree from an accredited institution.
 If you meet these standards, please feel free to apply.